 BACA’s Sixth From offer has been developed further with the launch of Football and Construction courses in September 2016.

 In July 2013 the appointment of Dylan Davies as Principal in succession to Mrs Phil Hogg was announced, with Mr Davies taking up the position in January 2014.

 In May 2014 BACA received the Educational Outcomes Award, awarded by the Specialist Schools and Academies Trust (SSAT) in recognition of their outstanding student progress at GCSE, the second year in a row that the Academy received the award.
 The award followed the Academy being listed in the top 20% of schools nationally for value added, demonstrating the significant progress students make from Key Stage 2 to GCSE.

 At the Brighton Argus’ Youth in Action Education Awards ceremony in June 2014 the Academy won the Most Improved School of the Year award.
 Twelve months later Academy teacher Claire Webster won the Outstanding Contribution to Education in Sussex 2015 Award, BACA was highly commended in the Community School of the Year award and Academy student Keeley Wade was Highly Commended for the Against the Odds award.

-The Academy is celebrated its best ever GCSE results in 2016, improving by 20% on last year’s results for 5A*- C GCSEs including English and maths (50.7%).
+The Academy is celebrated its best ever GCSE results in 2016, improving by 22% on the previous year’s results for 5A*- C GCSEs including English and maths (51%).
 BACA maintained its excellent record of progress in English, seeing a 15% increase in progress rates in maths.
 Over 50% of students achieved good passes in both English and maths.